healthreimb_level2_title

 HRA plans are employer-funded medical reimbursement plans.
 The employer sets aside a specific amount of pre-tax dollars for employees to pay for health care expenses on an annual basis.
 Based on the plan design, HRAs can generate significant savings in overall health benefits.

-The primary requirements for an HRA are that (1) the plan must be funded solely by the employer and cannot be funded by salary reduction, and (2) the plan may only provide benefits for substantiated medical expenses.
+The primary requirements for an HRA are that (1) the plan must be funded solely by the employer and cannot be funded by salary reduction, and (2) the plan may provide benefits for substantiated medical expenses only.

-HRAs may be designed in many fashions to suit the specific needs of the employer and employees.
-It is one of the most flexible types of employee benefit plans making it very attractive to most employers.
+HRAs may be designed in many fashions to suit the specific needs of employer and employees alike.
+It is one of the most flexible types of employee benefits plans, making it very attractive to most employers.

 Benefits to the Employer

-Studies show a usage rate of only 20-50% of healthcare coverage by employees, meaning that employers often pay health insurance premiums for employees who are not utilizing the coverage.
+Studies show that only 20-50% of employees actually use their healthcare coverage, meaning employers often pay health insurance premiums for employees who are not utilizing the coverage.
 An HRA allows employers to determine the best type of coverage for their employees based on the demographics of their employee group.

-Employee benefits, such as an HRA, enable employers to recruit and retain quality employees.
-An employer is viewed in a positive light by current and prospective employees because a benefit package is being provided with the employee’s interest in mind.
+Employee benefits, like an HRA, enable employers to recruit and retain quality employees.
+With an HRA in place, the employer is perceived in a positive light by current and prospective employees because a benefits package is being provided with the employee's interest in mind.

 Benefits to the Employee

-Depending on the plan design, expenses that may be reimbursed from the HRA include: deductibles, co-payments, coinsurance, prescription medications, vision expenses, dental expenses, and other out-of-pocket health-related expenses.
+Depending on the plan design, expenses that may be reimbursed from the HRA include the following: deductibles, co-payments, co-insurance, prescription medications, vision expenses, dental expenses, and other out-of-pocket health-related expenses.

-HRA funds are contributed to employees on a pre-tax basis; therefore the funds are not taxable to the employee.
-Due to this, employees need not claim an income tax deduction for an expense that has been reimbursed under the HRA.
+HRA funds are contributed to employees on a pre-tax basis; therefore, the funds are not taxable to the employee.
+As such, employees need not claim an income tax deduction for an expense that has been reimbursed under the HRA.

 Plan Designs

 HRAs are very flexible, allowing the employer to design their plan to meet the unique needs of the company and the employees.
-Common plan designs include:
+Common plan designs include the following:

-Deductible, Co-pay, and Co-insurance: All medical expenses that are applicable to the health plan’s deductible, a co-pay amount, or a co-insurance amount qualify for reimbursement.
-Qualified expenses are those incurred by the employee or the employee’s family.
-An Explanation of Benefits (EOB), showing evidence that the expense is applicable to the insurance deductible, is typically required for substantiation of request for reimbursement under this design.
+Deductible, Co-pay, and Co-insurance: All medical expenses that are applicable to the health plan's deductible, a co-pay amount, or a co-insurance amount qualify for reimbursement.
+Qualified expenses are those incurred by the employee or the employee's family.
+An Explanation of Benefits (EOB) statement (provided by the employee's health insurance provider) showing evidence that the expense is applicable to the insurance deductible, is typically required for substantiation of requests for reimbursement.

-Deductible: Under this design all medical expenses that are applicable to the deductible of the health plan qualify for reimbursement.
+Deductible: All medical expenses that are applicable to the health plan's deductible qualify for reimbursement.
 This plan design does not include co-pays or co-insurance amounts.
-Qualified expenses are those incurred by the employee or the employee’s family.
-An EOB is also typically required for substantiation of request for reimbursement under this design.
+Qualified expenses are those incurred by the employee or the employee's family.
+An EOB statement is also typically required for substantiation of requests for reimbursement.

-All Uninsured Medical Expenses: All out-of-pocket medical expenses (uninsured costs) are eligible under this plan design.
+All Uninsured Medical Expenses: All out-of-pocket medical expenses (uninsured costs) are eligible.
 This includes deductibles, co-pays, coinsurance, dental, vision, prescription, and other out-of-pocket medical expenses.
-These expenses can be for the employee and the employee’s family.
-An EOB, copy of a receipt, or copy of a bill identifying the date of service, amount of service, and the name of the service provider are typically used to substantiate requests for reimbursement under this design.
+These expenses may be incurred by the employee or the employee's family.
+An EOB statement, copy of a receipt, or copy of a bill identifying the date of service, amount of service, and the name of the service provider are typically used to substantiate requests for reimbursement.

 Specific Expenses Only: Plans may be designed to cover dental expenses only, orthodontia expenses only, vision expenses only, prescription medical expenses only, and/or other specified expenses.
-A copy of a receipt or copy of a bill identifying the date of service, amount of service, and the name of the service provider are typically used to substantiate requests for reimbursement under this design.
+A copy of a receipt or copy of a bill identifying the date of service, amount of service, and the name of the service provider are typically used to substantiate requests for reimbursement.

 Plan Year (Period of Coverage)

-Typically, employers choose to run the HRA concurrent with their health insurance plan year, but this is not mandatory; the HRA plan year may be run independent of the health insurance plan year.
+Typically, employers choose to run the HRA concurrent with their health insurance plan year; this co-cycle is not mandatory and the HRA plan year may be independent of the health insurance plan year.
 Short plan years are generally available as well, depending on the options provided by the plan administrator.

 Carryover